 Presently, your IoT devices likely send data to a centralized cloud, which processes and receives this information.
-This cloud then helps a device to fulfill its purpose.
+This cloud then helps a device fulfill its purpose.
 Every IoT sensor is constantly transmitting a huge amount of data every second to stay operational.

-With Edge Computing, you can bring your own cloud to you.
+With Edge Computing, you can bring your cloud to you.
 This is achieved through the clever use of local network nodes.

-Instead of storing the necessary systems and data on the cloud, it’s instead stored on an in-house network node.
+Instead of storing the necessary systems and data in the cloud, it’s instead stored on an in-house network node.
 This is then accessed by devices within the IoT, where data is trafficked and processes can be fulfilled.